There are various ways to fund a college education – savings, loans, financial aid and scholarships.

 Features of the Texas Tuition Promise Fund Prepaid Plan

-- Purchasers can prepay undergraduate resident tuition and required fees at Texas public colleges and universities at today’s prices rather than at prices in effect when the Beneficiary enrolls.
+- Purchasers can prepay undergraduate resident tuition and required fees at most Texas public colleges and universities (excluding medical and dental schools, health science centers and other health-related institutions) at today’s prices rather than at prices in effect when the Beneficiary enrolls.

 - The Plan is administered by the state of Texas.